SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

   <tr>
     <td colspan="2" style="padding-top: 20px; padding-bottom: 20px;">
       <i style="color: #999;">
-        All of the following methods are related to pub/sub features of Asyngular.<br />
+        All of the following methods are related to pub/sub features of SocketCluster.<br />
-        Asyngular lets you interact with channels either directly through the socket or through
+        SocketCluster lets you interact with channels either directly through the socket or through
         <a href="/docs/api-ag-channel">AGChannel</a> objects.
       </i>
     </td>